MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/state-messaging-system-center-configuration-manager.md

 manager: dougeby
 ms.collection: M365-identity-device-management
 ---

-# State Messages in System Center Configuration Manager
+# State messages in Configuration Manager

-*Applies To: All supported versions of System Center Configuration Manager.*
+*Applies To: System Center Configuration Manager (Current Branch)*

-State messages contain concise information about conditions on the Configuration Manager 2012 client.
-The state messaging system is used by specific components of Configuration Manager, such as software updates, desired configuration management, and network access protection.
+State messages contain concise information about conditions on the Configuration Manager client.
+The state messaging system is used by specific components of Configuration Manager, such as software updates and configuration settings.

-Configuration Manager clients send state messages to fallback status point or management point site systems to report the current state of Configuration Manager  client operations.
-Reports can be created and used to view state messages sent by Configuration Manager clients.
+Configuration Manager clients send state messages to fallback status point or management point site systems to report the current state of operations.
+You can create reports to view state messages sent by Configuration Manager clients.

 Each Configuration Manager feature that uses state messages is identified by the topic type of the state message.
-The state message topic types listed in the following table can be used to define the Configuration Manager feature that a state message relates to.
+The state message topic types listed in this article can be used to define the Configuration Manager feature that a state message relates to.

-> [!NOTE}
->
+> [!NOTE]
-> A State Message ID value of zero (0) typically indicates topic type is in an unknown state.
+> A state message ID value of zero (0) typically indicates topic type is in an unknown state.

 ## 300 STATE_TOPICTYPE_SUM_ASSIGNMENT_COMPLIANCE